Support Services

 8500 FOOD SERVICE MANAGEMENT

 The Board of Education recognizes that school cafeterias are a part of the total school program.
 The Board also recognizes that there is a relationship between sound nutrition and the students’ capabilities for learning.
-The Board shall therefore provide adequate facilities, resources and personnel for the provision of food services for all elementary and secondary students in district
+The Board will therefore provide adequate facilities, resources and personnel for the provision of food services for all elementary and secondary students in district

 schools.